whaleclub/api/source/index.html.md

 # Overview

 Welcome to Whaleclub's API.
-You can use our API to programmatically submit new trades, check your balance, fetch trading history, and much more.
-You can use the API to both trade with real funds and demo trade.
+You can use the API to programmatically submit new trades, check your balance, fetch trading history, and much more.
+You can both live trade and demo trade.

 The API is organized around [REST](http://en.wikipedia.org/wiki/Representational_State_Transfer).
 All requests should be made over SSL.
 All request and response bodies, including errors, are encoded in JSON (`application/json` content type).

-You can view code samples in the right-side column.
-Epoch dates are in UTC seconds.
+Code samples are displayed in the right-side column.
+All epoch dates are in UTC seconds.

 ### BASE ENDPOINT URL